NeLLi-team/ssuextract/README.md

 snakemake -j 16 --use-conda --config modeldir="snakes/models" querydir="example"
 snakemake -j 16 --use-conda --config modeldir="{dir with cms}" querydir="{dir with fna files}"
 ```
-* Results can be found in a new subdir that is in the query directory
+* Results can be found in a new subdir "cmsearch_out" in the query directory